 The purpose of this policy is to define the minimum vehicle and bus requirements and restrictions to ensure the safety of visitors and staff on the Pikes Peak Highway.

 - Automatic Transmissions: Must have a "1" or "L" on the shifter to be allowed on the highway.
-Hybrid Transmissions may have a "B" which is also acceptable.
-Transmissions showing an "S" must demonstrate that this shifter will allow the transmission to be locked into 1st gear.
+Hybrid transmissions may have a "B" which is also acceptable.
+Transmissions showing an "S" or "M" must demonstrate that this shifter will allow the transmission to be locked into 1st gear.

-- Wheelbase: Bus or RV wheelbase cannot exceed 19 ft or 228 inches and can not exceed 24' in overall length for any bus or RV operating on the Pikes Peak Highway.
+- Bus or RV wheelbase cannot exceed 19 feet or 228 inches and can not exceed 24' in overall length for any bus or RV operating on the Pikes Peak Highway.

 - Buses operating over 21 passengers must have air brakes with a sufficient retarder system or engine brake.
 Examples: Durham, school activity buses or church buses

 - All bus operators must have the required C.D.L. permit for the size bus and load they are carrying.